gosukiwi/Blueberry/README.md

-# Iced Tea
+# Blueberry
-Iced Tea is a script language with clean syntax, inspired from CoffeeScript, Python and Ruby.
+Blueberry is a script language with clean syntax, inspired from CoffeeScript, Python and Ruby.

-Iced Tea compiles to __PHP__ so everything you do with Iced Tea can run wherever PHP can run, this is awesome for shared web servers where you can only run default PHP.
+Blueberry compiles to __PHP__ so everything you do with Blueberry can run wherever PHP can run, this is awesome for shared web servers where you can only run default PHP.

-Right now Iced Tea is still in very early development, it's usage is encouraged mostly for testing purposes.
+Right now Blueberry is still in very early development, it's usage is encouraged mostly for testing purposes.

 ## Command Line Usage